 Your Own Backyard Waterslide

-Amusement parks have the biggest, fastest water slides rides you’ll ever ride — unless you build one the same size in your backyard!
-Grandpa Paul Betts saw an amusement park in England throwing out an old waterslide.
-He bought all the giant tube pieces from them for just 50 pounds (about $65 at the time of writing), then brought them to his grandkids’ house.
-With 18 sections each almost 10 feet long, the slide stretches 130 feet across the land, even with all the twists and turns.
-That’s the length of several houses!
-They can slide on it dry, but in the summer they run water through it and put a splashy pool at the bottom for the landing — because by the end they’re sliding pretty fast.
+What if you had a water slide in your backyard?
+Grandpa Paul Betts saw an amusement park throwing out an old water slide, so bought all the giant tube pieces for just 50 pounds, then brought them to his grandkids’ house.
+With 18 sections each almost 10 feet long, the slide stretches 130 feet across the land, even with all the twists and turns!

 Little kids: If the grandpa, the mom, the dad, and the 2 kids all ride the waterslide, how many people get to ride it?
 Bonus: If they start off connecting just 3 10-foot pieces, how long a slide do they make?
 Count up by 10s!